Martin Keown

-Martin Raymond Keown (/ˈkiːoʊn/ Kyohn; born 24 July 1966) is an English football pundit and former professional footballer.
+Martin Raymond Keown (/ˈkiːoʊn/ KEE-ohn; born 24 July 1966) is an English football pundit and former professional footballer.
 A defender, he played from 1984 to 2005, notably in the Premier League for Arsenal, where he made over 400 appearances for the club and won ten honours.

 Keown also played for Brighton & Hove Albion, Aston Villa, Everton, Leicester City and Reading.
 He made his England debut in 1992 against France and went on to win 43 caps for the national side over the next ten years, gradually forming a respected defensive partnership with Arsenal teammate Tony Adams at both club and international level.
 Keown represented England at four major international football finals: the 1998 and 2002 World Cups, as well as Euro 1992 and Euro 2000.

 He is now a part-time scout and coach for Arsenal, as well as a pundit for the BBC and BT Sport.
 He came out of retirement in 2012 and briefly played for Combined Counties League Premier Division side Wembley in their FA Cup fixtures.

 Club career

 Arsenal

 A centre back from Oxford, Keown played for local sides and his local Gaelic football team as a boy, before joining Arsenal on a schoolboy contract in 1980, though he made his professional debut on loan at Brighton & Hove Albion in 1984.
 His debut for Arsenal came on 23 November 1985, when Don Howe was still their manager, and they drew 0–0 with West Bromwich Albion at The Hawthorns.
 He played 22 league games that season, mostly alongside Tommy Caton or David O'Leary, but when George Graham was appointed manager on 14 May 1986, he decided that Keown was not part of his plans to try to turn Arsenal into league title contenders and on 9 June 1986 he joined Aston Villa for £125,000.
-Graham offered him £50 a week less than Keown wanted and stated in 1993: 'It seemed crazy that they wouldn't agree and although I didn't want to leave and they didn't want me to go, it became a matter of principle.
+Graham offered him £50 a week less than Keown wanted and stated in 1993: "It seemed crazy that they wouldn't agree and although I didn't want to leave and they didn't want me to go, it became a matter of principle."